 This report presents the results of an audit, the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Consortium complied with applicable laws and regulations, including those applicable to its major federal financial assistance programs.
 This report also presents the results of an audit of the Consortium's component unit, the Foundation, which was audited by other auditors.
 The Consortium's audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, as well as, the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5A-12.
+The Foundation's audit was conducted in accordance with auditing standards generally accepted in the United States of America is standards generally accepted in the United is conducted in accordance with auditing standards is under the authority of the Code of Alabama 1975, Section 41-5A-12.
 The Foundation's audit was conducted in accordance with auditing standards generally accepted in the United States of America.

-An unmodified opinion was issued on the basic financial statements of the Consortium and its component unit, which means the financial statements present fairly, in all material respects, the financial positions and the results of its operations for the fiscal years ending September 30, 2019.
+An unmodified opinion was issued on the basic financial statements of the Consortium and its component unit, which means the financial statements present fairly, in all material respects, the financial positions and the results of operations for the fiscal year ending September 30, 2020.